Managing for the Future

 - To meet the recreational needs of local residents and visitors alike – where these are compatible with our AONB status

-We are automatically consulted by the local councils on any planning application which occurs within the boundaries of the Solway Coast Area of Outstanding Natural Beauty.
+We provide advice to the local planning authorities on any planning application which occurs within the boundaries of the Solway Coast Area of Outstanding Natural Beauty.
 We scrutinise all of them carefully, responding where appropriate, to ensure the special qualities of the AONB and its setting are fully respected.

 The Solway Coast Area of Outstanding Natural Beauty 2020-25 Management Plan

-Over the past year the Solway Coast AONB team have been developing a new Management plan that will guide the work of the AONB Partnership for the next 5 years.
-We have consulted widely at all stages of the development process to ensure that all who love and have a stake in this special place have had the opportunity to contribute to the plan.
+The Management Plan guides the work of a range of organisations, individuals and communities over the next 5 years.
+We have consulted widely at all stages of the development process to ensure that all who love and have a stake in this special place have had the opportunity to contribute to the Plan.

 The priorities and content of the plan has been informed by an extensive consultation process.
 An initial public consultation set the priorities for the plan, you can read more about this process here.